Can I delay returning a security deposit due to an ongoing investigation?

 Answer:

-(b) If the rental agreement is terminated, the landlord shall timely return any security deposit, pet deposit and prepaid rent, except that to which the landlord is entitled to retain pursuant to this Code.
-Accounting for rent in the event of termination or apportionment shall be made as of the date of the fire or casualty.
+If the rental agreement is terminated, the landlord must return any security deposits, pet deposits, and prepaid rent, except for amounts they are entitled to keep as per the law.
+The accounting for rent will be based on the date of the fire or casualty (Del.
+Code Ann. tit.
+25, § 5309).

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.